New Scams To Watch Out For In Thailand 2026

 Overpriced Attraction and Tour Tickets

-But it’s not only fashion electronics and art that can be overpriced If you’re planning to visit a tourist attraction you’ll notice plenty of taxi and tuktuk drivers sitting around outside their vehicles with big signs showing the attractions or you may hop in a taxi and immediately be offered special tour tickets These are normally overpriced Drivers serve as middlemen that take a hefty cut and travelers will get a much better price by paying for the attraction or tour directly.
+But it’s not only fashion, electronics, and art that can be overpriced.
+If you’re planning to visit a tourist attraction, you’ll notice plenty of taxi and tuk-tuk drivers sitting around outside their vehicles with big signs showing the attractions, or you may hop in a taxi and immediately be offered special tour tickets.
+These are normally overpriced.
+Drivers serve as middlemen that take a hefty cut, and travelers will get a much better price by paying for the attraction or tour directly.

-But there’s a second reason to avoid these tours You should always read the reviews for any tour before you book it as many tours offer a subpar experience or end much earlier than scheduled Personally I recommend using Klook or Viator These are apps which list a large number of different tours with thousands of reviews This allows you to compare each package If you’re interested in checking out the tours on either site you can click the links in the description.
+But there’s a second reason to avoid these tours.
+You should always read the reviews for any tour before you book it, as many tours offer a subpar experience or end much earlier than scheduled.
+Personally, I recommend using Klook or Viator.
+These are apps which list a large number of different tours with thousands of reviews.
+This allows you to compare each package.
+If you’re interested in checking out the tours on either site, you can click the links in the description.

 Overpriced Attractions Scam